Mx-Angel/ConnText-Docs/AngelsAgile.md

 - Updated backlog (with new/changed requirements or insights)
 - Retrospective actions/notes

-Overall, our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+Overall, our highest priority is to satisfy the users through early and continuous delivery of valuable software.